 “A telehealth at home appointment won’t work for my condition.”

 While telehealth at home isn’t a solution for everything, it can be a great option for a number of visits.
 As more and more appointments are being done virtually, providers are getting even more creative with ways they can ensure the health and safety of their patients.

 “I’ll wind up speaking to someone who isn’t my doctor and isn’t an expert.”

 Our telehealth at home appointments ensure that you continue to have access to your provider.
 All Marshfield Clinic Health System providers have access to provide telehealth at home visits.

 “During the COVID National Emergency, almost all major insurance carriers as well as Medicare and Medicaid are covering the cost of telehealth visits the same as they have covered in-person office-visits,” Miranda said.
 “This may change at the end of the COVID National Emergency.”

 “My information on medical devices can lead to privacy issues.”

 This is an understandable and reasonable concern.
 But rest assured, patient privacy is always a top-priority.

-“During the COVID National Emergency, more use of telehealth technology is being allowed,” Meyer said.
+“During the COVID National Emergency, more use of telehealth technology is being allowed,” Miranda said.
 “Telehealth appointments at the Health System still ensure privacy and security during your visit.”

-If you need to schedule an appointment with a Health System provider or care team, contact your doctor’s office to see if a telehealth from home appointment is an option for you.
+If you need to schedule an appointment with a Health System provider or care team, contact your doctor’s office to see if a telehealth at home appointment is an option for you.